storj/docs/app/dcs/third-party-tools/arq/page.md

 redirects:
   - /dcs/how-tos/arq-integration-guide
 metadata:
-  title: Arq Integration Guide
+  title: Guide for Integrating Arq Backup Software with Storj
+  description: Tutorial on how to configure Arq backup software to work with Storj, along with detailed instructions to create and implement a backup plan.
 ---

 ## Introduction

 **Arq** is a backup software that allows you to use your own cloud storage account on a Mac or Windows-based system.
-You can use **Arq** with **Storj DCS** S3-compatible storage.
+You can use **Arq** with **Storj ** S3-compatible storage.

 **Main site**: [Arqbackup](https://www.arqbackup.com/) - you can download and follow the instructions to install Arq [here](https://www.arqbackup.com/download/).